 In 1918 a US Senator is reputed to have coined the phrase “The first casualty when war comes is truth”.
 I have a couple of things to say about this.
 Firstly, that it is a truism.
 It was true then and in the distant past as well as still being true today and I suspect well into the future.
 Secondly, that in my opinion lies, half-truths and being economical with the truth is also stock in trade for industries such as the armaments, space, fossil fuel, food, petrochemical and telecommunications ones.
-Shall we include our honourable representatives as well, you tell me.

 The truth that interests me today is the truth about humanity and the shared reality with all other life on Earth.

 There is no need for truth about reality to be shrouded in mystery or codified in voluminous bibles.
 Some things are just obvious, especially in this day and age where science has come to our rescue empirically proving the origin of species and much that we experience and perceive.
 We should therefore know enough to draw some intelligent conclusions that could guide our actions.